Learn how to order low carb Starbucks.

 Theoretically, you could also order any of their pre-made sandwiches and toss the bread, but I didn’t try that.

 For snacks, you can get their pre-packaged almonds, string cheese, and avocado spread.

 Avoid the Starbucks “Protein Boxes.”
 The name is a misnomer.
 In fact, every box features twice as many grams of carbs versus protein.
 As a strict low carb dieter, you’d be paying to eat about 20% of the contents of each box.

 Starbucks has great in-store ambiance and service, but I rate their food as low-carb hostile because they don’t have anything low carb in their display case.
 In fact, the only truly low carbs foods I found were a bag of almonds, string cheese, and some avocado spread.

-- Low carb friendliness – Poor.
+- Low carb friendliness – Well Below Average.
 You’ll need to settle for their limited, low carb snack options or pick off carb-heavy ingredients they add to their pre-made protein boxes, breakfast sandwiches, and sandwiches.

-- Low carb menu offerings – Poor.
+- Low carb menu – Well Below Average.
 They did have some string cheese and almonds visible near checkout.

 - Low carb adaptable – Average.
 They accommodated me when I special ordered two of their breakfast sandwiches without the bun, but they didn’t have suitable to-go containers to serve them in.

 - Satiety of low carb entrees – Average.
 I was full after eating two of their bunless breakfast sandwiches.